JadeMin/aterbot/.github/ISSUE_TEMPLATE/BUG.md

 ## I'm sure this is...
 - [ ] A bug report about unexpected behaviors from **the code**, not **your** problem.
 - [ ] Not related to **your** problem, which should be posted as a question.
+- [ ] Not a feature suggestion, which should be posted as an enhancement.

-If you're not sure, select the `Help, I'm stuck!` template instead.
+If you're not sure, select `Help, I'm stuck!` or `Suggest a feature` template instead.

 ## Describe the bug